 You don’t want to greet your reader with a wall of text when they land on your site.
 Short paragraphs, plenty of white space on the page, and getting to the point quickly all make for a great user experience.
 Read my article on the perfect blog post structure to use and your readers will be engaged from the start!

 Do you have a Facebook page set up for your blog?
-All your blog posts should be shared there.
+If so, you could invite friends to follow it and share all your posts there.
 Your friends who follow the page won’t mind seeing posts about your blog there because that’s what the page is for.

+Are you understanding how to get traffic to your blog now?
 What are some of your practices you use to sustain traffic?
+Have you ever crashed and burned with a social media strategy?
 Let me know in the comments below.
-Have you ever crashed and burned with a social media strategy?
 Share your horror stories too!

 Are you still in the beginning stages of putting together your blog or online business?
 Let me show you how to build your website the right way for the best chance of success.

 Don’t forget to share this post and create those social media pages!
-And ABSOLUTELY read my article on Jaaxy if you want your traffic to skyrocket!
 I hope this article has helped!
 Happy blogging!